microsoft/BotFramework-WebChat/README.md

 Web Chat uses [markdown-it](https://markdown-it.github.io/) for markdown rendering.
 Markdown-it offers many rendering [options](https://github.com/markdown-it/markdown-it#init-with-presets-and-options), such as HTML rendering within markdown.
 You can change these options in `/src/FormattedText.tsx` in your own build of Web Chat.

+### HTML

+Web Chat supports rendering text messages enriched with HTML if you set `textFormat` message property as `html`.
+You can change the behavior in `/src/FormattedText.tsx` in your own build of Web Chat.

 ### Contributing

 If you feel your change might benefit the community, please submit a [pull request](https://github.com/Microsoft/BotFramework-WebChat/pulls).